orca-scan/express-hateoas-links/README.md

 ## Star the repo

-Please star the repo if you find this useful as it helps me priorities which open source issues to tackle first.
+Please star the repo if you find this useful as it helps us priorities which open source issues to tackle first.

 ## History